jaysylvester/citizen/README.md

     export const handler = async (context) => {
       return: {
-        // Two different versions of this include will be cached becaues the URLs are unique
+        // Two different versions of the _header include will be cached becaues the URLs are unique
         include: context.authenticated ? '/_header/authenticated/true' : '/_header'
       }
     }